|

 the social "scientist", the lawyer, a government agency, who determines

-the "viability of life" and the terms under which
+— with counterfeit authority — the “viability of life” and the terms

 the sorrow, grief, and loss of the father is completely omitted from

-that speaks to me every day of my life.
+the narrative — that speaks to me every day of my life.
+My two children

-and when I see my children, what will I say to
+be, too — and when I see my children, what will I say to them?

 Graf